aaronshaver/2d-particle-gravity/README.md

    less hacky than some of the really strange ways of redirecting STDIN/STDOUT.

-2. For transposing the 2D particle field (making the vertical "columns" in the simulator become "rows" for the writer), I probably should have used numpy.transpose(), but I'd already gone down the route of implementing it myself by the time I thought of googling for it.
-Woops. :-D
+2. For transposing the 2D particle field (making the vertical "columns" in the simulator become "rows" for the writer -- and the reverse situation for input), I probably should have used numpy.transpose(), but I'd already gone down the route of implementing it myself by the time I thought of googling for it.
+Woops. :-D The one good thing to come out of it is that this reduces dependencies.

 3. From my C# days, I thought that the object classes should inherit from an abstract base class Thing, which would enforce the implmentation of its